There are lots of things we can all do to make our lives and homes more sustainable.

 An online survey and supporting resources equip churches to express care for God’s world in worship and teaching; in how they look after buildings and land; in engaging with their local community and in global campaigns, and in the personal lifestyles of their congregation.

-Our Lent book for 2020 is 'Say Yes to Life' by Ruth Valerio.
+Our Lent book in 2020 was 'Say Yes to Life' by Ruth Valerio.
 Saying Yes to Life is about lifting our focus from natural, everyday concerns to issues that are having an impact on millions of lives around the world.
 As people made in the image of God, we are entrusted to look after what he has created: to share in God’s joy and ingenuity in making a difference for good.
 Ruth Valerio imaginatively draws on the Days of Creation (Genesis 1) as she relates themes of light, water, land, the seasons, other creatures, humankind, Sabbath rest and resurrection hope to matters of environmental, ethical and social concern.

 Foundational to Saying Yes to Life is what it means to be human and, in particular, to be a follower of Jesus.
 Voices from around the world are heard throughout, and each chapter ends with discussion questions and a prayer to aid action and contemplation.